Xylosynth XS7 in Laminated Stained Birch

 Available in 2, 3 and folding 3, 4 & 5 Octave sizes – Standard or Special

 The stained birch laminate keys are a traditional-looking option at a more affordable price.
 They are easier to manufacture than the Bubinga keys and accordingly are less expensive.
 The polyeurathane-coated laminated keys are not so temperature and humidity sensitive so you can rest easy about day-to-day care.
 They are slightly less dense than the bubinga keys so are slightly more sensitive but the difference is hardly perceptible.

 Like most piano keyboards the Xylosynth is velocity sensitive – the harder you hit the louder the sound – with the full MIDI range from 0 to 127.

-The controls on the Xylosynth are very simple.
 There are two knobs situated top right hand.
+These analogue (variable quantity) controls on the Xylosynth are very simple.
 One is for setting length of note from 0.03 to 8 seconds but can be overidden at any time using the sustain .
 The other is for setting sensitivity depending on certain factors such as your playing style or circumstance (all is explained in the manual).